Breene History, Family Crest & Coats of Arms

 The surname Breene was first found in County Kilkenny (Irish: Cill Chainnigh), the former Kingdom of Osraige (Ossory), located in Southeastern Ireland in the province of Leinster, where the family is descended through the Heremon line and claim to be direct descendants of King Niall of the Nine Hostages.
 They were known as the Lords of Brawney and were an Ossory sept (Clann) seated near Knocktopher, Kilkenny, until they had to forfeit their lands by the Anglo Norman invasion of Strongbow, Earl of Pembroke in 1172.
 They were subsequently dispersed throughout Ireland.

-Important Dates for the Breene family
+Early History of the Breene family

 This web page shows only a small excerpt of our Breene research.
 Another 185 words (13 lines of text) covering the years 1303, 1324, 1560 and 1625 are included under the topic Early Breene History in all our PDF Extended History products and printed products wherever possible.